telerik/blazor-docs/globalization/localization.md

 >tip You can find translations provided by the community, or contribute your own, in the following repository: <a href="https://github.com/telerik/blazor-ui-messages" target="_blank">UI for Blazor: Translation of TelerikMessages</a>

-## How to Enable Localization in Your App
+## Getting Started with Localization in Your App

 When localizing a Blazor app, make sure you are familiar with how localization works in the framework.
 The Telerik components localization configuration builds on top of the standard .NET and Blazor localization.
 You can start from the following resources: